 Do not put unnecessary protocols into place that are aimed at avoiding overlapping access to technology, if that collision can be easily noticed and fixed by the users through social interaction.
-It was issues a social protocol act, such as passing a wireless mouse to some me else Solution additional repetitive step from the user to tell the som what he just did for extreme else to clearly see.
+It act, such as passing a wireless mouse to some tional repetitive step from the user to tell the vane else to clearly see.